NexPlayer/Android-SDK/advanced.md

 ### NexPlayer.IReleaseListener Interface Reference

-This interface can be implemented in an application in order to receive `NexPlayer`™ release events from `NexPlayer`™.
+This interface can be implemented in an application in order to receive `NexPlayer` release events from `NexPlayer`.

-In most cases, the handling of these events is optional; `NexPlayer`™ will continue playback normally without the application doing anything special in response to the events received.
+In most cases, the handling of these events is optional; `NexPlayer` will continue playback normally without the application doing anything special in response to the events received.

 **See Also**